fbpx

 Turkey Bend Recreation Area

-We expect Turkey Bend Recreation Area to be another stunner for 2024 and a place you should add to your Texas Bluebonnet Trail Map.
-The bluebonnets are in their full bloom at this this point, but are looking more sparse than previous years.
+We expect Turkey Bend Recreation Area to be another stunner this year and a place you should add to your Texas Bluebonnet Trail Map.
 If you’re looking for the best spot, I recommend heading over to Muleshoe Bend.

 Bluebonnet House

 What might just be one of the most photographed houses in Texas is known as the Bluebonnet House.
 This abandoned home from the mid-19th century is situated in a field of beautiful wildflowers and is a popular spot for photography.
-It’s been a little sparse in previous years, but we’re feeling good about 2024.
-Having just visited March 30th, it’s not as blanketed as before, but it is still looking stunning.
+It’s been a little sparse in previous years, but we’re feeling good about 2025.

 We recommend visiting this place on a cloudy day or at sunset.
 It is the best time to take photographs of the house without harsh light messing up the pictures.